Test (biology): Other terms

 On a strictly scientific point of view, the term "test" should be restricted to the hard shell protecting sea urchins and foraminiferans.
-For sessile echinoderms (like crinoids, but also many fossile groups such as cistoids or blastoids), the correct word is "theca".
-For diatomea, the term in use is "frustule", and for radiolarians it should be "capsule".
+Similar conical, tubular, and vase-shaped structures found in some ciliates or in certain microbial animals such as loriciferans and rotifers are referred to as loricas.
+For sessile echinoderms (like crinoids, but also many fossile groups such as cystoids or blastoids), the correct word is "theca".
+For diatoms, the term in use is "frustule", and for radiolarians it should be "capsule".
 The more common word "shell" is used for mollusks, arthropods and turtles (even if the latter ones belong to the order "Testudines").